 Welcome to the Vanderbilt Divinity School!
 We hope that you find these pages to be a helpful resource as you consider whether Vanderbilt is a place where you should take the next steps in your education and theological formation.
 As an ecumenical, university-based divinity school committed to the faith that brought the church into being, we believe that Vanderbilt is a place to ask big questions, grow intellectually and spiritually, and prepare for diverse ministry and professional vocations.

 Vanderbilt Divinity School offers two degree programs, the Master of Divinity (M.Div.) and the Master of Theological Studies (M.T.S.).
 Joint degree programs for both M.Div. and M.T.S. students are available in concert with Vanderbilt Law School, School of Medicine, School of Nursing, and Owen Graduate School of Management (MBA), and Peabody College of Education (M.A.).
 The Master of Arts (M.A.) and Doctor of Philosophy (Ph.D.), including the Program in Theology and Practice, are offered through the Graduate Department of Religion, which is part of the Graduate School at Vanderbilt.

 In addition to taking classes across the University's departments and schools, Vanderbilt Divinity students are eligible to take courses at the School of Theology at Sewanee: The University of the South.
 If you are considering ordination in the Anglican or Episcopal traditions, or just want to broaden the options for your theological education, this is a wonderful resource to consider.

 Named as one of the "Seminaries that Change the World," we think you'll find that Vanderbilt is a place that fosters transformative leadership, integrates faith and embodied engagement with the world, and invites deep theological reflection.
 As you explore about our commitments, our faculty, our centers and programs, and our community life and worship, we hope you will make plans to spend a day with us and see if Vanderbilt is right for you.
 Be sure to also check out the Divinity School's Facebook page at http://www.facebook.com/vandydiv.
 We look forward to being in touch!

-~ Rev. Katherine H. Smith, Director of Admissions
+~ Rev. Katherine H. Smith, Assistant Dean for Admissions, Vocation, and Stewardship

 Life at VDS